TGiacinto/data-encryption/README.md

    </dependency>
 ```

-Or run in your terminal: mvn clean package,  copy the jar inside your project and add this in the pom :
+Or run in your terminal: mvn clean package, then copy the jar into your project and add in pom :

 ```
    <dependency>